belle2/basf2/analysis/doc/GraFEI.rst

 Core module
 ***********

-You can import the core GraFEI module in a steering file with ``from grafei import grafei``.
+You can import the core GraFEI module in a steering file with ``from grafei import graFEI``.
 This is a wrapper function that internally calls the GraFEIModule and add it the the basf2 path.

 .. automodule:: grafei
-   :members: grafei
+   :members: graFEI

 Other modules and functions